ryantd42/NY-Legislative-Git/2023/S1755C-2023/bill.md

- Introduced  by  Sen. SANDERS -- read twice and ordered printed, and when printed to be  committed  to  the  Committee  on  Banks  --  committee discharged, bill amended, ordered reprinted as amended and recommitted to  said  committee  --  reported  favorably  from  said committee and committed to the Committee on Finance --  committee  discharged,  bill amended,  ordered reprinted as amended and recommitted to said commit- tee
+ Introduced  by  Sen. SANDERS -- read twice and ordered printed, and when printed to be  committed  to  the  Committee  on  Banks  --  committee discharged, bill amended, ordered reprinted as amended and recommitted to  said committee -- recommitted to the Committee on Banks in accord- ance with Senate Rule 6, sec.
+8 -- committee discharged, bill amended, ordered reprinted as amended and recommitted to said committee

- AN ACT establishing a commission to determine  what  benefits  a  public bank or network of public banks owned by the state of New York or by a public  authority  constituted  by  the state of New York can provide;
-  making an appropriation therefor; and providing for the repeal of such provisions upon expiration thereof
+ AN ACT establishing a commission to determine  what  benefits  a  public bank or network of public banks owned by the state of New York or by a public authority constituted by the state of New York can provide; and providing for the repeal of such provisions upon expiration thereof

   THE  PEOPLE OF THE STATE OF NEW YORK, REPRESENTED IN SENATE AND ASSEM- BLY, DO ENACT AS FOLLOWS:

   Section 1.
 A temporary state commission, to be known as the  New  York state commission on establishing a bank owned by New York state, herein- after  referred  to  as  the commission, is hereby established to hire a consultant to study the feasibility of establishing a bank owned by  the state  of  New York or by a public authority constituted by the state of New York for the public interest.
-  §  2.  (a)  The  commission  shall  consist of fourteen members, to be appointed as follows:(i) six members shall be appointed by the governor, one of whom shall be a representative of the New York  state  department of  financial  services, one shall be a representative from the New York state department of taxation and finance, the remaining four  governor's appointees  shall  not be employees of the executive branch and at least one member shall represent the banking and financial industries  of  the state  including,  but not limited to, the New York bankers association, at least one member  shall represent community  banking,  and  no  more than  one  member may be a representative of any financial services firm
+  § 2. (a) The  commission  shall  consist  of  eleven  members,  to  be appointed  as  follows:(i) five members shall be appointed by the gover- nor, one of whom shall be a representative of the New York state depart- ment of financial services, one shall be a representative from  the  New York  state  department  of  taxation  and  finance, the remaining three governor's appointees shall not be employees of the executive branch and at least one member shall represent the banking and financial industries of the state including, but not limited to, the New York bankers associ- ation, at least one member  shall represent community  banking, and  no more  than  one member may be a representative of any financial services firm located within the state,  including, but not limited to,  the  New York state small business development center;

   EXPLANATION--Matter in ITALICS (underscored) is new; matter in brackets [ ] is old law to be omitted.
-  LBD02072-04-3
+  LBD02072-06-4
- S. 1755--B  2
+ S. 1755--C  2

- located within the state,  including, but not limited to, the  New  York state small business development center;
   (ii)  three  members  shall be appointed by the temporary president of the senate, one of whom shall be a member of the senate;
-  (iii) one member shall be appointed by  the  minority  leader  of  the senate;
-  (iv)  three members shall be appointed by the speaker of the assembly, one of whom shall be a member of the assembly; and (v) one member shall be appointed by the minority leader of the assem- bly.
+  (iii) three members shall be appointed by the speaker of the assembly, one of whom shall be a member of the assembly.
   (b) The majority of the members of the entire commission  shall desig- nate one of the commissioners to serve as the chair of the commission.
   (c)  The  members  of  the commission shall be appointed no later than ninety days after the effective date of this act.
   (d) The commission is directed to hire a reputable consultant that has the capacity, capability, and experience to conduct a feasibility  study to  evaluate  and  make  recommendations  concerning  the  formation and control of a state public bank.
 Consultants that have conducted a previ- ous feasibility study of a public bank at the request  of  a  government entity  in  the United States will be given preference.
 Such study shall make recommendations, with the advice of  the  department  of  financial services, including but not limited to, on the feasibility of establish- ing  a  state  bank  in  New  York and may recommend legislation for the legislature to consider in order to create a state public bank  for  New York.
   §  3.
 The scope of such study shall include, but shall not be limited
  to:
   (a) the purposes of such public bank in the public interest;
   (b) an analysis of cost savings,  impacts  on  the  state's  finances, economic development and infrastructure, housing and additional needs of the state, including but not limited to:
   (i) appropriate governance structures;